XLSForm/xlsform.github.io/_sections/home-english.md

 #### Multiple choice from file

-The options in a multiple-choice question can be taken from a separate file instead of the choices sheet.
-This is particularly useful if the list of options is used in multiple surveys, needs to be changed separately from the form, or comes from an external system.
+If you want to provide the options for a multiple-choice question in a separate file, use the **select_one_from_file** or **select_mutliple_from_file** question type.
+Using separate files can make it easier to manage longer option lists, and to re-use option lists between surveys.
 Three types of files are supported: CSV, XML, and GeoJSON files.
 See usage examples below:

 | type                                    | name | label                          | choice_filter   |
 | --------------------------------------- | ---- | ------------------------------ | --------------- |